ReactionMechanismGenerator/ReactionMechanismSimulator.jl/docs/src/Simulating.md

 When constructing a Domain object constant concentration species can be defined (list of species names).
 During integration the derivatives with respect to time of these species will be kept at zero.

-Forward sensitivity analysis can also be requested on the Domain object by setting `sensitivity=true`.
-Note that adjoint sensitivity analysis is usually much faster and can be done as a postprocessing analysis after the simulation is complete without a need to set `sensitivity=true` during the simulation (this is discussed in the Analysis section).

 `IdealDiluteSolution` example:
 ```
 domain,y0,p = ConstantTVDomain(phase=liq,initialconds=initialconds,constantspecies=["oxygen"])